smdpro/serverless-django-rest/README.md

 # serverless-django-rest

-# Django Restful API Challenge

 Implement a simple Restful API on Django using the following tech stack: Python, Django Rest Framework, AWS DynamoDB

-# How to run this project

 ### 1. Clone repository:
 ```bash